bloxberg-org/peer-review-app/README.md

 You can run the complete dev environment (mongo, truffle, frontend, backend) by running the shell script.
 This requires VSCode and `tmux` to be installed.

 ```
 bash dev/bloxberg-dev.sh
 ```

+Also edit the ganache config at `dev/scripts/secret-template.sh` to use same addresses each time.

 Alternatively you can run each seperately as below: